Fed Up With Mortal Men, Women Are Having Sex with Ghosts

 As the winter solstice draws near, and the curtain between the mortal realm and the spirit world grows thin, we should not be surprised to see a sudden influx of reports of women having sex with ghosts.

-Earlier this week, a woman named Sian Jameson told the Sun that she had a sexual encounter with a handsome ghost in a remote Welsh cottage, following a traumatic break-up with her boyfriend.
+In 2017, a woman named Sian Jameson told the Sun that she had a sexual encounter with a handsome ghost in a remote Welsh cottage, following a traumatic break-up with her boyfriend.
 At first he visited her in a series of erotic dreams, then materialized beside her.
 “During the lovemaking, I sensed all kinds of things about him – his name was Robert and he lived over 100 years ago,” she recounted to the tabloid.
 “His body was soft and light.
 Even when he moved on top of me, pressing down, he felt almost weightless.
 It was very strange, but the sex was amazing!”

 Shortly after, a woman named Amethyst Realm appeared on the British daytime television show This Morning, claiming that she began having sex with ghosts in her home and has not had since with a human being since.
 Her first erotic encounter with a ghost occurred 10 years ago, while she was still in a relationship with her mortal fiancé.
 As can occur with affairs, Realm was caught mid-coitus when her husband-to-be returned early one day from a trip away.
 “He saw the shape of a man through the spare room window,” she explained.